berzerk0/GitPage/CTF-Writeups/LazySysAdmin-VulnHub.md

 ![A26](https://i.imgur.com/Lco9hyd.png)
 <br>

-Well, it looks like Togie CAN run anything as superuser.<br>
+Well, it looks like Togie *can* run some things as superuser.<br>
-Togie can run *every* thing as superuser.
+In fact, Togie can run *every* thing as superuser.

 * `sudo su`

 ### 8. Did I say Togie?
 Sorry, my name is Oot.
 Richard Oot.

-(For presentation’s sake, I logged into SSH – but this is entirely optional and leads another entry in a log file)
+For presentation’s sake, I logged into SSH – but this is entirely optional and leads another entry in a log file.
+While doing the CTF myself, I continued to use the reverse shell.

-Seeing that little “#” brings a smile to my face.
+Seeing that little `#` brings a smile to my face.

 * `cd ~`
 * `ls`